SpaceX launches Starship on highest test flight, crash-lands

 Two lower, shorter SpaceX test flights earlier this year from Boca Chica, Texas — a quiet coastal village before SpaceX moved in — used more rudimentary versions of Starship.
 Essentially cylindrical cans and single Raptor engines, these early vehicles reached altitudes of 490 feet (150 meters).
 An even earlier model, the short and squat Starhopper, made a tiny tethered hop in 2019, followed by two increasingly higher climbs.

-Wednesday’s test followed SpaceX’s latest space station supply run for NASA by three days, and the company’s second astronaut flight by less than a month from Florida’s Kennedy Space Center.
+Wednesday’s test followed SpaceX’s latest space station supply run for NASA by three days, and the private company’s second astronaut flight by less than a month from Florida’s Kennedy Space Center.

 Starship is actually the upper stage of Musk’s envisioned moon- and Mars-ships.
 It will launch atop a mega booster still in development known as the Super Heavy.
 The entire vehicle will tower 394 feet (120 meters) — 31 feet (9.4 meters) taller than NASA’s Saturn V rocket that hurled men to the moon a half-century ago.